Lakshmikha/churn/README.md

 addition, it seeks to predict loan default based on customer profiles and financial behavior to support better credit risk assessment.

-This repository contains all my contributions to the project.
+This repository contains all my contributions to the project - https://github.com/karthika-shankar/bank_churnanalysis_tcs
 <br>
 <br>
 <br>